-Traditionally made of wool and is woven in a twill form; thick, dense tightly woven fabric that is felted and heavily brushed for an ultra soft hand.
-Used for coats, jackets, vests, blankets and historical clothing replications.
+Traditionally made of wool and is woven in a twill form; thick, dense tightly woven fabric that is felted and heavily brushed for an ultra-soft hand.
+Used for coats, jackets, vests, blankets, and historical clothing replications.

-Soft, plush, high quality fabric that looks like velvet, has a matte finish and its high opacity makes it ideal for blocking light, also called commando cloth.
-It may be woven from cotton, wool or silk, used for dresses, suits, and coats.
+Soft, plush, high-quality fabric that looks like velvet, has a matte finish and its high opacity makes it ideal for blocking light, also called commando cloth.
+It may be woven from cotton, wool, or silk, used for dresses, suits, and coats.

 Lightweight, sheer, plain-woven fabric that was originally made from silk, also polyester and nylon.
 Crisp and sheer with a medium to high thread count, characterized by very small holes throughout the fabric.
-Popular for wedding gowns and evening wear, as it is shimmery and translucent quality which creates decadent silhouettes.
+Popular for wedding gowns and evening wear, as it is the shimmery and translucent quality which creates decadent silhouettes.

 It refers to the downy coat produced by the Angora rabbit.
-This is different from Mohair which comes from Angora goat.
+This is different from Mohair which comes from the Angora goat.
 Used to make sweaters and accessories.
-It is silky, thin, easy to blend and dye.
+It is silky, thin, and easy to blend and dye.

 Types of Synthetic Fabrics